SU-Bolides/high_level_ros2/README.md

 - Repository for [Low-Level nodes](https://github.com/SU-Bolides/course_ros2)
 - [Official repository of the race (for schematics)](https://github.com/ajuton-ens/CourseVoituresAutonomesSaclay.git)
 - [Repository of last year (2024)](https://github.com/SU-Bolides/course_2025_slam_pkgs.git) : There is the main branch in ROS and the ROS2 branch
+- Repository for the [3D camera](https://github.com/SU-Bolides/3D_cam-RB5) and every code related to the use of RB5 and 3d camera.

 ### High-Level packages
 #### Wall Follower